SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 **This step is mandatory for both master and advanced branch**

 Now let us see how to enable access to the application for the business users or end-users.
+- Determine the URL of your approuter application by executing `cf apps` in the command prompt.
+The output lists the URL for the approuter which should have the following format: `approuter-<YOUR_BIRTH_DATE>.<LANDSCAPE_APPS_DOMAIN>`
-- Launch the `approuter` application in the browser and logon with your user credentials
+- Launch the approuter application in the browser by opening the determined URL
+- Logon with your user credentials
 - You will get an error, Insufficient scope for this resource
 <br><br>
 ![Authorizations](/img/security_cockpit_0.png?raw=true)
 <br><br>

 In order to enable access, the end-users should be assigned the required authorizations.
 The authorizations of the application is registered with the authorization services, xsuaa, using the security.json.
-You can view these authorizations for the application in the Cockpit.
+You can view these authorizations for the application in the SAP Cloud Cockpit.
-- Navigate to the `Org --> Space --> Applications --> approuter` [this is the front end application]
+- Navigate to the `Subaccount --> Space --> Applications --> approuter` [this is the front end application]
 - Expand the `Security` group and navigate to `Roles` UI
 <br><br>
 ![Authorizations](/img/security_cockpit_1.png?raw=true)